 6. Santa Barbara Bowl Venue

-Even with more than the required number of handicapped parking spots at the Bowl, spaces still sell out almost every show.
+Even with more than the required number of accessible parking spots at the Bowl, spaces still sell out almost every show.
 There’s a parking fee.
 Contact the box office to have your name put on the list.
 You could either send in payment ahead of time or pay upon arrival, with arrangements made ahead of time.
+If the on-site spaces are taken then wheelchair users are encouraged to be dropped off at the Box Office to take the shuttle.
+The free wheelchair accessible shuttle pickup is located in front of the Box Office.
+Pick-up begins 90 minutes before each show and continues throughout the evening.

 It is recommended that all patrons arrive early, like 90 minutes before the scheduled start of the concert, to ensure ease and comfort of parking and entry to the venue.